NOAA-GFDL/fms_yaml_tools/README.md

-# table_to_yaml_pyscripts
+# fms_yaml_tools
-Python scripts to convert diag_tables, data tables, and field tables to yaml format
+Python scripts to convert diag tables, data tables, and field tables to YAML format, and to validate and work with YAML-format tables.

 ## How to install with pip